-- They can be F
+- They can be discrete, F(X)

-discrete, continuous,

-or a combination
+continuous, or a

+combination

 - They often have an implied conditionality

-- "What is the energy of an outgoing electron F(x) from nuclear betadecay?" implies betadecay
+- "What is the energy of an outgoing electron from nuclear beta-decay?"

+F(x) implies beta-decay

 - PDF should be normalized to 'one'

 Let's imagine an experiment which has two identical electron traps (A & B) separated by a finite barrier.
 An electron w/ energy below the barrier threshold is deposited in trap A. Sketch out the PDF of the x position after a very short time.